Rugby football: History

-Although rugby football was codified at Rugby School, many rugby playing countries had pre-existing football games similar to rugby.

-Forms of traditional football similar to rugby have been played throughout Europe and beyond.
-Many of these involved handling of the ball, and scrummaging formations.
-For example, New Zealand had Kī-o-rahi, Australia marn grook, Japan kemari, Georgia lelo burti, the Scottish Borders Jeddart Ba' and Cornwall Cornish hurling, Central Italy Calcio Fiorentino, South Wales cnapan, East Anglia Campball, Ireland caid, an ancestor of Gaelic football, and France had La Soule.

 Establishment of modern rugby

 In 1871, English clubs met to form the Rugby Football Union (RFU).
 In 1892, after charges of professionalism (compensation of team members) were made against some clubs for paying players for missing work, the Northern Rugby Football Union, usually called the Northern Union (NU), was formed.
 The existing rugby union authorities responded by issuing sanctions against the clubs, players, and officials involved in the new organization.
 After the schism, the separate clubs were named "rugby league" and "rugby union".